louisdamico/native-plants-client/README.md

 ### Strech Goal(s)

-- Allow users to choose there favorite plants by choosing a photo.
+- Allow users to choose their favorite plants by choosing a photo.
 - Allow users to access all plant info from selected card.

 ### Application Preview